ErpNetDocs/tech/modules/crm/sales-force/sales-person-assignment-rules/opportunities.md

 # Opportunities

 ## Assignment logic
-Sales Person assignment is automatically triggered whenever any of the following fields in an **Opportunity** are changed: *Enterprise Company, From Division, or Party*.
+Sales Person assignment is automatically triggered whenever any of the following fields in an **Opportunity** are changed: *Enterprise Company, From Company Division, or Party*.
 This allows the system to assign the most appropriate **Leading Sales Person** based on predefined assignment logic.

 The logic follows these main steps: